DLAVproject/Yolov5-Deepsort-with-MoveNet/README.md

 # yolov4-deepsort

 This repo is forked from: https://github.com/theAIGuysCode/yolov4-deepsort to customize for an own application.
-All credit for code goes to: https://github.com/theAIGuysCode.
+All credit for the deep sort code goes to: https://github.com/theAIGuysCode.

 Run: Object Tracking MoveNet FINAL.ipynb